 Level 3 and 4 - to learn both work and tertiary study skills in a specific field

 We have Level 3 and Level 4 certificates across a range of focused fields, including beauty, health, engineering and business.
-As well as a more generalised New Zealand Certificate in Study and Career Preparation (Level 3) with a focus on Study or Work - to improve your academic study skills and employability skills such as CV and interview preparation.
+As well as a more generalised New Zealand Certificate in Study and Career Preparation (Level 3) - to improve your academic study skills and employability skills such as CV and interview preparation.

 If you’re currently in high school and want to get into a particular trade, you can gain practical skills and NZQA credits while you’re at school, via our Otago Secondary Tertiary College (OSTC).
 OSTC has a campus in Dunedin and one in Cromwell.
 We have a range of OSTC programmes offered at both our Dunedin and Cromwell campuses.

 No matter your background, you can start here

 Many of our students have experienced a transformational journey through our Foundation Studies course.
 Watch and listen as they share their inspirational stories.